117 years old and still ringing

-After 117 years in service, a time-scarred bronze bell is back up and ringing in the belfry of Ashland's Trinity Episcopal Church.
+After 117 years in service and following a Tuesday blessing ceremony in the middle of Second Street between Lithia Way and Main Street, a time-scarred bronze bell is back up and ringing in the belfry of Trinity Episcopal Church.

 A crowd of 50 people, mostly parishioners, watched and waited while workmen bolted and tinkered with the 400-pound bell before a crane finally lifted workers to the tip of the steep steeple, followed, amid cheers, by the bell itself.
 A refurbished cross was also affixed atop the steeple.

 “It was looking creaky and making funny sounds when you rang it,” says Trinity Rector Anthony Hutchinson.
 “It was on a wood frame and didn’t look completely stable,” so the bell was removed and put on a train to Indiana, where it got cleaned of rust, burnished bright and built into a strong steel frame.
 That took two months and cost about $10,000.

 It rings at 8 every morning, plus on Thursday evening and twice on Sunday before worship services, and also for any moment of national joy, says Hutchinson, such as when the Supreme Court ruled for marriage equality.